itrus/bash-scripts-NGS/iVAR/readme.md

 find ./ -iname '*.bam' | parallel -j 4 --progress 'bedtools bamtobed -i {} > {.}.bed | echo {/}'
 find ./ -iname '*.bed' | parallel -j 4 --progress 'bedtools genomecov -d -i {} -g ZIKV-PR.fasta.genome > {.}.txt'
 ```
-3. Place the R script (coverage.Rmd) and TXT files with coverages in a separate (new) directory.
+3. Place the R script (/main/coverage.Rmd) and TXT files with coverages in a separate (new) directory.
 Make sure that only the relevant TXT files were placed in this folder.
 Analyse resulting files with the coverage.Rmd R script.
    - Open and run the R script with RStudio.
    - Use **Code > Run Region > Run All (Control+Alt+R)** if you want to see results in RStudio.
    - Use **File > Knit Document** if you need a report (HTML file) generated.
 This file can be opened with any web browser.
 To create a report in PDF file format, you need first to install the LaTeX distribution.